HIGH SCHOOL INFORMATION

 CAREER EXPLORATION & VOLUNTEER SERVICES:

 High school is the best time to explore different career options which may help build work experience, affirm career choices, and/or inspire new career opportunities.
-Colleges value volunteer experiences and work as it speaks volumes about your character and personality.
+Colleges value volunteer/work experiences as it speaks volumes about your character, abilities, and passions.

 CAREER/VOLUNTEER OPPORTUNITIES: